intel/rv-brs-test-suite/README.md

   - Firmware Test Suite (FWTS)

 ## Release details
-- Code Quality: v0.9 Beta
+- Code Quality: v1.0
 - The BBR tests are written for version 1.0 of the BBR specification.
 - The compliance suite is not a substitute for design verification.
-- To review the ACS logs, Arm licensees can contact Arm directly through their partner managers
+- To review the ACS logs, Arm licensees can contact Arm directly through their partner managers.

 ## UEFI Self Certification Tests
 UEFI SCT tests the UEFI implementation requirements defined by SBBR/EBBR.

-**Prerequisite** : Ensure that the system time is correct before starting SCT tests.
+**Prerequisite**: Ensure that the system time is correct before starting SCT tests.

 ### Running SCT
 BBR SCT tests are built as part of the test suite. <br />